aptos-foundation/AIPs/aips/aip-75.md

 The prover service is implemented and will be deployed as part of mainnet release v1.10.

 ## Future Potential/Open Questions

 To mitigate the privacy, cost and centralization risks described above, the following questions are key:

 * Can we design a new ZKP with fast proving time so as to allow for client-side proving, and thus eliminate the prover service altogether?
 * If not, can we design a prover service which is "blind", i.e., it does not learn any sensitive information about users?
-In principle, this is achievable via multi-party computation, but the implementation complexity could be very high.
+In principle, this is achievable via multi-party computation, but the implementation (and deployment) complexity could be very high.

 ## References